aagjalpankaj/laravel-log-validator/README.md

 # Laravel Log Validator

-Laravel package that validates logs runtime and ensures consistency in logging all across your application.
+**Laravel Log Validator** validates logs at runtime in non-production environments, helping to make logging more concise and consistent across your application.

-It helps maintain consistent logging patterns across your entire application ecosystem, making log aggregation, searching, and analysis more efficient.
+It not only validates logs but also adds additional application metadata, making log aggregation, searching, and analysis more efficient.

-## Features

-- **Message Validation**: Ensures log messages follow consistent patterns and length constraints
-- **Structured Logging**: Enforces structured log formats for better searchability
-- **Error Handling**: Provides clear exceptions when logs don't meet validation criteria
-- **Extensible Architecture**: Easily add custom validators and processors
+It is built on top of [Monolog](https://github.com/Seldaek/monolog), so you stream logs wherever you want.

 ## Installation